mathieuancelin/react-template/readme.md

 In dev mode, you can open your app at `http://localhost:8080/public/`.
 Each time you change your Javascript code, everything will be re-processed and the app will reload automatically using webpack-dev-server and embedded live reload.

+You should use Node 4 or 5 to run the project.